Have long, healthy hair and looking to make some pocket money? Consider selling your hair for hundreds to even thousands

 If you’ve been trying to sell your hair for months and you don’t want to pay a listing fee anymore, you can consider donating your hair to charity instead.

 Unlike “donating plasma” but still receiving cash, donating hair means you’re giving it away completely without any monetary compensation.

 You’d probably get teary-eyed doing it too, as most of the recipients are kids and adults who suffer from medical hair loss.

 If you’re committed to selling your hair and have taken all of the above preparations, here are the best online marketplaces to get started.
 Be sure to check them all out as every site offers different benefits and features.

 Most people who want to sell their hair go straight to Hair Sellon.

 What I like best about this site is their hair price calculator.

 It gives you an estimate of how much your hair is worth based on the length, thickness, and color.
 You control the price of your hair here, and potential buyers can negotiate with you directly.

 Next up is BuyAndSellHair.com which touts itself as the #1 Human Hair Marketplace.

 Either way, there’s a fee to list your hair here of $14.50 per 3 months.
 The platform looks more modern than HairSellOn, and there’s a chance you’d get featured at the home page.

-There are a number of success stories here and you can browse recently sold hair.
+There are a number of success stories here and you can browse recently sold hair to get an idea of how to improve your own listings.

 It isn’t as active as the first two sites, but you do have a bigger space to advertise your hair and an international audience.

 There’s also a category for gray hair here, which isn’t available on other sites.